 - The crock pot will do all the cooking while you're asleep or away from your home.

 - At most, there's only ever two pots to clean!
 One pot to cook the sauce at the end, and the other pot being the slow cooker.

-- Slow cookers are convenient to take to the office or another person's home...just plug it up to reheat (or keep warm) that delicious food you just made.
+- Slow cookers are convenient to take to the office or another person's home.
+Just plug it in to reheat (or keep warm) that delicious food you just made.

 - Slow cooking brings out more flavor most of the time.